Published

 Regulatory Changes and Compliance

-Rules shift across states and lines.
+Rules shift across a broad spectrum of states and lines.
 Filing needs, disclosure rules, and record keeping can change without much notice.

 Underwriting teams must adjust the process, update forms, and track evidence that each file meets the new rule.